shsagir/play-area-sync/docs/install-craft-3-uni.md

 ### Root path

-If you created your App after 2018/02/02 the root path is already set to **web** for Craft Apps.
+If you selected Craft 3 in the stack chooser, the root path is already set to **web** for Craft Apps.
 Go to the Dashboard to verify the current settings and [modify the root path](/app#toc-root-path) of your App's domains if needed.

 <div markdown="1" data-user="known">
 [Change the root path for App: **{{app-name}}**](https://dashboard.fortrabbit.com/apps/{{app-name}}/rootpath)